 If you are the home side, you need to ring your result through to the results line as soon after the game as possible but certainly before the 6pm deadline (Results to Barry Fitzgerald 07786 891093).
 If you are playing in an external cup competition (Charity or County Cups), you need to ring the result into the League regardless of whether you are home or away.

 Remember that result e-cards for the match need to be submitted to the League by the Wednesday following the match but you will be able to do so as soon as your match result is showing on the website.

-Any emergency player registrations signed up on the day of the match must be e-mail into the Registrations Secretary by the Wednesday following a match along with their registration added to your Whole Game System roster.
+Any emergency player registrations signed up on the day of the match must be added to the Whole Game System and submitted for registration there by the Wednesday following the game in which they took part.
 Failure to do so could see your team charged with fielding ineligible players so ensure you do this promptly and accurately!